 Grid tie systems are becoming more popular as the price of solar drops and electric rates go up.
 There are several brands of grid-tie only (that is, no battery) inverters available.
 All of these have built in MPPT.
 Efficiency is around 94% to 97% for the MPPT conversion on those.

-Here is where the optimization, or maximum power point tracking comes in.
+Here is where the optimization or maximum power point tracking comes in.
 Assume your battery is low, at 12 volts.
-A MPPT takes that 17.6 volts at 7.4 amps and converts it down, so that what the battery gets is now 10.8 amps at 12 volts.
+An MPPT takes that 17.6 volts at 7.4 amps and converts it down so that what the battery gets is now 10.8 amps at 12 volts.
 Now you still have almost 130 watts, and everyone is happy.

-On the left is a screen shot from the Maui Solar Software "PV-Design Pro" computer program (click on picture for full size image).
+On the left is a screenshot from the Maui Solar Software "PV-Design Pro" computer program (click on the picture for full-size image).
 If you look at the green line, you will see that it has a sharp peak at the upper right - that represents the maximum power point.
 What an MPPT controller does is "look" for that exact point, then does the voltage/current conversion to change it to exactly what the battery needs.
 In real life, that peak moves around continuously with changes in light conditions and weather.